Asymmetric Perturbation in Solving Bilinear Saddle-Point Optimization: Asymmetrically Perturbed Gradient Descent Ascent

-Note that the statement of Theorem \ref{thm:lic_rate} holds for any fixed $\mu > 0$.
-Thus, by combining Theorems \ref{thm:optimality_of_perturbed_equilibrium} and \ref{thm:lic_rate}, we can conclude that if $\mu$ is sufficiently small (which does not need to depend on the number of iterations $t$ or $T$), player $x$'s strategy $x^t$ updated by AsymP-GDA converges to a minimax strategy in the original game \eqref{eq:minimax_optimization}:
+Note that Theorem \ref{thm:lic_rate} holds for any fixed $\mu > 0$.
+Hence, combining Corollary \ref{cor:invariance_of_perturbed_equilibrium} with Theorem \ref{thm:lic_rate}, we can conclude that if $\mu$ is sufficiently small (which does not need to depend on the number of iterations $t$ or $T$), player $x$'s strategy $x^t$ updated by AsymP-GDA converges to a minimax strategy of the original game \eqref{eq:minimax_optimization}: